xaviqo/SpringFood_VueAndSpring/README.md

 - <strong>The workers section.</strong> Workers can have different permissions, depending on which ones have been assigned to them by the administrators.

-	Possible functions that can be give to the workers are:
+	Possible functions that can be given to the workers are:

 		- Delivering __(UD.)_
 		- List orders by criteria